Damon Miller: Storylines

 On March 11, 2010, when Damon goes to trial for his crimes, Liza learns that Damon's mother, Hillary Miller was supposed to come to town for the trial, but Hillary bails at the last minute leaving Liza wondering why.
 Liza finds out that Hillary Miller is actually Hillary Wilson, Tad's ex-wife.
 On March 17, it is confirmed by a DNA test that Tad is Damon's biological father.
 Meanwhile, Damon's antics get him into a lot of trouble.
 He takes Colby's car, this time with Colby inside and begins racing down the highway.
 He is texting Bailey at the same time and they crash into Brooke English.
-Her car is totaled but, luckily, she is saved by surgery.
+Her car is totaled but she is saved by surgery.
 Meanwhile, Damon needs surgery with Colby right by his side.
 Liza overhears Damon telling Colby he wants to be more than just friends.
 So she persuades his probation officer that jail is exactly what Damon needs.
 But later, Damon is later diagnosed with ADHD and the instead of sending him to prison, he is sent to therapy.
 On April 28, Paul shows up in Pine Valley, accusing Tad of harassing Hillary.
 Tad takes him to see Damon and they find him kissing Colby.
 Paul accuses Damon of seducing another girl and calls Colby a tramp before Tad makes him leave.
 Damon later overhears Liza confess to Colby that Damon is Tad's son.
 On May 4, Damon finally confronts Tad and he confirms that he is his father.
 Bailey calls Tad and informs him that Damon is not Stuart's father.
 On July 6, after he hugs Liza, he kisses her.

 In November 2010, throughout the murder trial for David Hayward, Damon assists Liza as she is appointed the District Attorney.